karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-aws-distro-for-otel-and-dotnet-part-2.md

 First step, let's remove the ``AddAWSInstrumentation()`` extension method from the OTEL client.
 Also, we'll need to create a couple of extra ActivitySources:
 - The "Dynamo.PutItem" ActivitySource will be used for instrumenting the call to Dynamo.
-- The "SQS.DeleteMessageAsync" ActivitySource will be used for instrumenting the call to SQS.
+- The "SQS.DeleteMessage" ActivitySource will be used for instrumenting the call to SQS.

 ```csharp
  services.AddOpenTelemetryTracing(builder =>